digital-asset/daml/docs/source/app-dev/ledger-api.rst

 At its core, this service provides a simplified view of the active contract set and additional primitives to query it and exposing it using a well-defined JSON-based encoding over a conventional HTTP connection.

-A subset of the services mentioned above is also available as part of it.
+A subset of the services mentioned above is also available as part of the HTTP JSON API.

 .. _daml-lf-intro: